isomerpages/pmo-nccs/media/press-releases/_posts/2022-10-22-post-Singapore Commits To Achieve Net Zero Emissions by 2050.md

 ---
 SINGAPORE COMMITS TO ACHIEVE NET ZERO EMISSIONS BY 2050 AND TO A REVISED 2030 NATIONALLY DETERMINED CONTRIBUTION; PUBLIC SECTOR AND JURONG LAKE DISTRICT TO LEAD THE WAY WITH NET ZERO TARGETS

 Singapore will raise our national climate target to achieve “net zero emissions by 2050” as part of our Long-Term Low-Emissions Development Strategy (LEDS).
-We will also “reduce emissions to around 60 million tonnes of carbon dioxide equivalent (MtCO2e) in 2030 after peaking emissions earlier” as part of our revised 2030 Nationally Determined Contribution (NDC).
+We will also “reduce emissions to around 60 million tonnes of carbon dioxide equivalent (MtCO<sub>2</sub>e) in 2030 after peaking emissions earlier” as part of our revised 2030 Nationally Determined Contribution (NDC).
 Singapore will submit these updates to the LEDS and 2030 NDC to the UNFCCC by the end of 2022.

 This revision to Singapore’s national climate target builds upon our current LEDS and NDCs, as well as Singapore’s early actions towards sustainable development since independence.
 In 2009, Singapore had pledged to reduce our emission by 16% below Business-as-Usual (BAU) levels by 2020 ahead of the Copenhagen Summit under the Copenhagen Accord.
-Singapore has achieved this pledge – our 2020 emissions of 52.8 MtCO2e is equivalent to 32% below our Business-as-Usual (BAU) levels \[1\], and gives us confidence to raise our climate ambition.
+Singapore has achieved this pledge – our 2020 emissions of 52.8 MtCO<sub>2</sub>e is equivalent to 32% below our Business-as-Usual (BAU) levels<sup>[1]</sup>, and gives us confidence to raise our climate ambition.

 Given that Singapore is an alternative energy disadvantaged island city-state, these targets are contingent on technological advances and the economic viability of low-carbon technologies such as hydrogen and carbon capture, utilisation and storage (CCUS), as well as effective international collaborations in areas such as carbon credits and renewable energy imports.
 Singapore’s ability to fulfil our pledges, like all Parties, will depend on the continued international commitment by Parties to the Paris Agreement and their climate pledges.